add2cal/add-to-calendar-button/README.md

 * timeZoneOffset works with older browsers, but is quite static.
 * You can set the trigger to "click".
 This makes the button open on click at desktop.
 Otherwise, the default would be to open on hover.
 On touch devices, this makes no difference.
 * If you want to define a specific name for any generated ics file (iCal), you can specify it via the "iCalFileName" option.
 The default would be "event-to-save-in-my-calendar".
+* You can use the option "inline":true in order to make the button appear with inline-block instead of block style.
+* If you require line breaks within the description, use `\n` or `<br>`.

 ## Contributing